 4) Alternative Online Payment

-You can also pay via credit card online through ASAP using yourmyUTSA Account ID and Passphrase.
-From there, Log into asap.utsa.edu and click the “Future Roadrunner” tab, then click “Check your Admission Status” and scroll to the bottom for the payment button.
+You can also pay via credit card online through your myUTSA Account using your myUTSA Account ID and Passphrase.
+From there, Log into my.utsa.edu and click the “Future Roadrunner” tab, then click “Check your Admission Status” and scroll to the bottom for the payment button.

 5) Submit Transcripts